mauriciomaniglia/c-lab/README.md

 - The Standard Input reads data from the keyboard by default.
 - You can redirect the Standard Input to read a file by using < on the command line.
 - The Standard Error is reserved for outputting error messages.
-- You can redirect the Standard Error using 2>.
-- You can connect the Standard Output of one process to the Standard Input of another process using a pipe.

 ### Main function and command arguments